anokhver/ship_anomaly_detection/README.md

     - Was only one null last entry for trip filled with 0 6 **Handel values that are 0 for whole trip**
     - Train a HistGradientBoostingRegressor model to predict missing Draught values based on Length and Breadth
+    - Length and Breadth on each other (in int form)

 | Parameter     | Missing % |
 |---------------|-----------|